 The license agreement was subsequently amended in 2018, 2019 and 2020.
-Pursuant to the terms of the license agreement as amended, the Company received a total of \$6.0 million upon Rezolute's achievement of financing activities and \$8.5 million in installment payments through October 2020.
-The Company also received 8,093,010 shares (pre-split shares) of Rezolute's common stock.
-During the quarter ended December 31, 2020, Rezolute completed a 1:50 reverse stock split of its common shares and started trading on the Nasdaq Stock Market.
-As a result, the Company's number of shares of Rezolute common stock was reduced from 8,093,010 shares (pre-split shares) to 161,860 shares (post-split shares).
+Pursuant to the terms of the license agreement as amended, the Company received a total of \$6.0 million upon Rezolute's financing and \$8.5 million in installment payments through October 2020.
+The Company also received 161,861 shares of Rezolute's common stock.